Start the walking tour at…

 Free entry to this well known art gallery, open daily.
 Fees will apply to special exhibitions.

-Well that was about the end of my tour!
-I hope you enjoy walking it too.
-Make sure you read my blog post on advantages and tips for self-guided walking tours before you set off!
+Before you set off on your walking tour, make sure you read my blog post on advantages and tips for self-guided walking tours